 Analysis of selected texts by Samuel L. Clemens and his contemporaries emphasizing their historical contexts in the Gilded Age in United States history.
 Fulfills Honors Country seminar requirement.
-Prerequisite: HON 2311 or permission of instructor.
+Prerequisite: Admission to the Honors Program or permission of the instructor.

 HON 3366 History of Science 3,0